amlanmohanty1/Airbnb-Optimizing-High-Booking-Rate/README.md

   - Visualized data trends using word clouds, geographical maps, box plots, scatter plots, bar charts, histograms, density plots, and violin plots to identify key factors influencing booking rates.
   - Analyzed market trends impacting Airbnb hosts, providing actionable insights for optimizing pricing and listing strategies, potentially increasing rental revenue by up to 20%.

-- **Collaborative Team Effort and Reporting:**
-  - Collaborated with a team of 4 members, integrating diverse skills in R coding, visualization, and report writing.
-  - Contributed to 60% of the final project report, ensuring clarity and coherence in presenting findings and methodologies.

 ### Technologies Used
 - **Programming Languages:** R